 - Naïve Newcomer: Nagi isn't really naive, but he is largely ignorant of the island's customs when he first arrives.

 - Naked First Impression: Karin to Nagi.
 She could have closed the curtains....

 - Nice Guy: Nagi is sensitive, honest and kindly, though passive.

 - Not What It Looks Like: Subverted.
 Any situation this trope might be applied to is exactly what it looks like.

 Shizuku: Ka ...
 Karin.
 This ... um ... it's not what it looks like.
 I was helping Nagi get to bed when we tripped.
 And he ended up on top of me...

 Karin: But all I see is that you are on top of Nagi.

 (Nagi is sound asleep, exhausted after a long day.)

-- Done straight later on: Nagi is spending the day at Soyogi's home when Shizue walks in on him in the shower — both are naked.
-Despite Nagi's attempt to calm things down, it leads to this scene.
-(NSFW) Soyogi was not amused by this.
+- Done straight later on: Nagi is spending the day at Soyogi's home when Shizue walks in on him in the shower.
+Soyogi was not amused.

 - Obfuscating Stupidity: Kisaragi.
-Despite looking and frequently acting like a child, she's very knowledgeable about traditional and obscure religious practices (such as those of the island) and knows how to ferret out details and put the pieces together.
+Despite looking and frequently acting like a child, she has a degree in anthropology and is very knowledgeable about traditional and obscure religious practices such as those of the island and knows how to ferret out details and put the pieces together.
 She even offers Nagi some coaching on how to get into his role.

 - It's revealed at one point that she's a graduate of Tokyo University (Todai).
 Only the best of the best pass the Todai entrance examinations (which is why Kaito is suddenly so enthusiastic about having Kisaragi tutor him when he finds out).